collective/collective.xmltestreport/README.txt

 ============

-This package provides an extension to the test runner to the one that ships with ``zope.testing``, as well as a buildout recipe based on ``zc.recipe.testrunner`` to install a test script for this test runner.
+This package provides an extension to the test runner to the one that ships with ``zope.testrunner``, as well as a buildout recipe based on ``zc.recipe.testrunner`` to install a test script for this test runner.

-The test runner is identical to the one in ``zope.testing``, but it is capable of writing test reports in the XML format output by JUnit/Ant.
+The test runner is identical to the one in ``zope.testrunner``, but it is capable of writing test reports in the XML format output by JUnit/Ant.
 This allows the test results to be analysed by tools such as the Hudson continuous integration server.

 Usage